Nestallum/Argumentation_TER/README.md

 ##

-# DAI (Distributed Artificial Intelligence) 5 : Experimental Study on the Impact of Agent Order in Argumentation Protocols
+# DAI (Distributed Artificial Intelligence) 5 : Experimental Study on the Impact of Agent Order in Argumentation Protocols.
 **Supervised by:** Elise BONZON, elise.bonzon@u-paris.fr; Jérôme DELOBELLE, jerome.delobelle@u-paris.fr

 Among the existing methods for modeling argumentation, argumentation protocols enable agents to exchange arguments to provide a collective evaluation of the value of a given argument (i.e., a question or an issue).